 James Bean and his first wife, Sarah Coleman, were married in 1692 in Exeter.
 Sarah was baptized in 1673 so she was born around that same year.
 She died in 1696.

 Their sons were very influential in Exeter, New Hampshire.
-In fact, Nathaniel was one of the Delegates which ratified the Constitution of the United States of America.
+In fact, Nathaniel was one of the Delegates who ratified the Constitution of the United States of America.
 However, my ancestor is their first son, Joshua.

-Joshua was born 1719, Brentwood, New Hampshire.
+Joshua was born in 1719, in Brentwood, New Hampshire.
 He was a Quaker and had 22 children!
 Eleven by his first wife and eleven by his second.
 No wonder there are so many Beans all over North America.
 Around 1781, their daughter Hannah and her husband moved to Gilmanton, Strafford, New Hampshire.
 She was the first white woman to settle in Gilmanton and their child, the first white child born there.

 By 1781, Joshua and his first wife, Lydia Brown, moved to Gilmanton, traveling on horseback, carrying their three small children in the saddle with them.
 Four of Joshua’s sons went to Dartmouth College.
 Five of his grandsons graduated from Dartmouth and two graduated from Harvard.

 Our ancestor is John, Joshua’s 16th child born to him and Hannah Robinson.
-He was born in born 4 Sep 1746, Brentwood, New Hampshire.
+He was born on born 4 Sep 1746, in Brentwood, New Hampshire.
 John married Abigail Fowler in 1767 in Brentwood, New Hampshire.
 Abigail was born on 14 Jun 1747 in Brentwood.
 Not much more is known about this John.

 Most of my research from this blog is from Vol I: Descendants of John Bean of Exeter from the clanmacbean.org website.
 However, they did not have information on the rest of my line below.
 I currently have an email to them asking how I can add my line to their research.